-The current limitation for Chromium (both oxidation states) is 25.0 mg/16, which is less than the values calculated from the User Contribution Method and Industrial User Method.
-There is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules will be adequate to protect the Water Resource Recovery Facility and receiving stream.
+The current limitation for Chromium (both oxidation states) is 25.0 mg/1.
+There is no technical support for a change or revision in the proposed wastewater discharge pollutant limitation for this parameter based on the actual headworks load (See Table 12) is 32.99 lbs./day or 0.52% of the Controlling MAHL; and fewer than 84.36% of the Industrial and Commercial Users have the potential to contribute Chromium.
+Therefore, the limitation of 25 mg/l will be adequate to protect the Water Resource Recovery Facility and receiving stream.
 Therefore, the Local Limit of 25.0 mg/l is justified based on Best Professional Judgment (BPJ).

 Copper- A local limitation for copper should be adopted on the grounds that (i) there is an existing local limitation, (ii) the pollutant is regulated under one or more National Categorical Pretreatment Point Source Categories, and (iii) the parameter is a Pollutant of Concern by EGLE.
 Approximately 94.28% (24.73 MGD) of the Industrial Wastewater received for treatment at the Water Resource Recovery Facility has the potential to have copper as a pollutant.

-The current limitation for copper is 2.5 mg/17, which is greater than the values calculated from the User Contribution Method and Industrial User Method.
-However the actual loading of Copper observed at the WRRF Headworks is only 33% of the maximum load and the WRRF has not experienced any problem with copper.
-There is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules will be adequate to protect the Water Resource Recovery Facility and receiving stream.
-Therefore, the Local Limit of 3.0 mg/l is justified based on Best Professional Judgment (BPJ).
+There is technical support for a change or revision in the proposed wastewater discharge pollutant limitation for this parameter based on the actual headworks load (See Table 12) is 154.21 lbs./day or 64.6% of the Controlling MAHL; and that 94.28% of the Industrial and Commercial Users have the potential to contribute Copper.
+Therefore, the proposed limitation of 0.72 mg/l should be adopted to protect the Water Resource Recovery Facility and receiving stream.
+Therefore, the Local Limit of 0.72 mg/l is justified based on Best Professional Judgment (BPJ).